github-education-resources/classroom/README.md

 ### Running the application

 Foreman is setup to manage redis, memcached, and sidekiq in development mode.
 Postgresql must be running prior executing foreman.
-It assumes that redis and memcached are not already running on the system, where the commands may be commented out in `Procfile.dev`, if they are.
+It assumes that redis and memcached are not already running on the system.
+Alternatively, you may run `script/sidekiq`, if you you to have redis and memcached always running system wide.
 To execute foreman, and this application's dependencies, run:

 ```bash
 script/workers